kajames2/healthcare_chronic/configs/config_readme.txt

 ProportionalLoss			decreases fitness by a fixed percentage each period. fitness = (1-rate) * fitness rate			real		the percentage lost each period

-probability		object		the probability of a shock each period as a function of health type			string		allowable values: "LinearInterpolation" LinearInterpolation			ranges linearly from a minimum probabilty at health 1, and a max at health 0, prob = health * min_prob + (1-health) * max_prob min_prob		real		the probability at 1 health (should be the minimum probability) max_prob		real		the probability at 0 health (should be the maximum probability)
+probability		object		the probability of a shock each period as a function of age, shocks, and fitness type			string		allowable values: "LinearInterpolation" GompertzMakeham				probability follows a Gompertz-Makeham mortality hazard curve.
+P(shock) = lambda + alpha * e^(age * beta) lambda		real alpha			real beta			real

-insurance		object		the cost of insurance as a function of health.
+insurance		object		the cost of insurance as a function of age, shocks, and fitness.
 Insurance prevents the cash loss when shocked. type					allowable values: "Actuarial" and "Fixed" Actuarial				charges the expected cost, scaled by some factor, rounded to the nearest dollar: cost = round(scale * prob * shock_income_size).
-Note prob is a function of current health scale			real		a factor to scale the cost of insurance by.
+Note prob is a function of current age, shocks, and fitness scale			real		a factor to scale the cost of insurance by.
 1 is actuarially fair, 1.2 is 20% above expected, etc.
-Fixed					charges a flat rate regardless of health.  cost = premium premium		int		the fixed price of the insurance
+Fixed					charges a flat rate regardless of circumstance.  cost = premium premium		int		the fixed price of the insurance